craciun25alexandra/Dictionary-search/README.md

+# Scope
-The goal is to create statistics for analyzing a text file.
-For example, we want to determine the frequencies of words in the text, the frequency of words with a certain length, etc.
+The goal is to create statistics for analyzing a text file.** For example, we want to determine the frequencies of words in the text, the frequency of words with a certain length, etc.

-Functionalities:
+# Functionalities:

 ```
 Word insertion